grecat/hello-world/README.md

 # hello-world
 Learning how to use github
-solve different tasks with python.
+solve different tasks with python(genitals.